technicaldogsbody/optimizely-saas-dampicker-chrome-extension/README.md

 ## Purpose

-This extension serves as an interim Asset Picker until the full integration becomes available.
+This Chrome browser extension serves as an interim Asset Picker until the full integration becomes available.

 ## Field naming convention